hanseungwook/not-so-biggan-decoder/README.md

 # not-so-biggan decoder

 ## Models
-Modified UNet models are all placed within the submodule Pytorch-UNet.
+Modified UNet-based decoder models are all placed within the submodule Pytorch-UNet.
 You may need to run the following commands in order to pull from the submodule codebase.

 ```bash
 git submodule init